braydonlilb/braydonlilb/README.md

 - 👋 Hi, I’m Braydon Webster
-- 🤩 I enjoy playing video games that challenge me to problem solve and figure out how to get to the next level.
-I'd like to say that I know how to troubleshoot and find the problem that I am stuck on.
+- 🤩 I like most things nerd.
+I love challenging puzzles.
 I'm detail oriented and appreciate the little things.
 - 👀 I’m interested in becoming a full stack developer.
 - 🌱 I’m currently learning HTML, CSS, and JavaScript
 - 📫 How to reach me: braydonwebs@gmail.com or 385-625-8970